lanl/rgm/README.md

 # Author
 Kai Gao, <kaigao@lanl.gov>

-We welcome feedbacks, bug reports, and improvement ideas on `RGM`.
+We welcome feedback, bug reports, and improvement ideas for `RGM`.

-If you use this package in your research and find it useful, please cite it as
+If you use this package in your research and find it useful, please cite it as:
 * Kai Gao, Ting Chen, 2024, RGM: Random Geological Model Generation package, GitHub Repository: [github.com/lanl/rgm](https://github.com/lanl/rgm)
 * Kai Gao, Ting Chen, 2026, Generation of random geological models using multi-randomization for machine learning, Computers & Geosciences, doi: [10.1016/j.cageo.2026.106133](https://www.sciencedirect.com/science/article/pii/S0098300426000300)